Matthew-123-dev/simpomni_bot/readme.md

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.

 ---
-Hi, I'm Matthew, if you'd like to contact me you could send me an email at [Matthew](mailto:olagunjunifemi6@gmail.com)
+Hi, I'm Matthew, the creator of this bot.
+If you'd like to contact me you could send me an email at [Matthew](mailto:olagunjunifemi6@gmail.com)